BES2016Workshop/guidebook/outline.md

 ### Write functions for everything

 As mentioned earlier, take advantage of R's functional approach to make each step of your analysis a function.
 It allows you to minimize the number of global variables that will be in your environment and therefore minimize the chance of using the incorrect value in your calculations.
 Functions also make your intentions more explicit, because it forces you to break down your analysis into smaller tasks.
 By having, small functions that only do one thing, you can have more control and reduce the chances of introducing bugs: for instance you can test the format of the input and of the output of your functions allowing you to test that they behave as expected.
-You can then build on complexity by putting these functions together.
-If you give them explicit names, then you build up the complexity of your project by stringing together these small modular pieces.
-By writing functions, you also make it easier to re-use your code within your project, so if you have to fix your code, you'll only have to fix it in one place.
+You can then build on complexity by putting these functions together by stringing together these small modular pieces.
+By giving informative and consistent names to your functions, reading your code to understand what it does will be easier.
+By writing functions, you facilitate the re-use and automation within your project, so if you find an error or need to change a parameter, you will only have to do it once.

 ### Use version control